Killing of Jean Charles de Menezes: Hunt for suspects

-An officer on duty at Scotia Road, referred to as "Frank" in the Stockwell 1 report, compared Menezes to the CCTV photographs of the bombing suspects from the previous day, and felt he warranted further attention.
-As the officer was allegedly urinating, he was unable to immediately film the suspect to transmit images to Gold Command, the Metropolitan Police operational headquarters for major incidents.
+An officer on duty in a surveillance van at Scotia Road, referred to as "Frank" in the Stockwell 1 report, compared Menezes' likeness to that of the CCTV photographs of the bombing suspects from the previous day and noticed similarities that he felt warranted attention.
+As the officer was allegedly urinating into a bottle at the time, he was unable to immediately film the suspect to transmit images to Gold Command, the Metropolitan Police operational headquarters for major incidents.
 The inquest transcript confirms that "Frank" was a soldier on secondment to the undercover surveillance unit.

 Misidentification

-On the basis of Frank's suspicion, the Met's then Gold Commander Cressida Dick authorised officers to continue pursuit and surveillance, and ordered that the suspect be prevented from entering the Tube system.
+Based on Frank's suspicion, the Met's Gold Commander Cressida Dick then authorized officers to continue pursuit and surveillance, and ordered that the suspect be prevented from entering the London Underground system.

 Documents from the independent agency investigation of the shooting later concluded that mistakes in police surveillance procedure led to a failure to properly identify Menezes early on, leading to rushed assumptions and actions later at Stockwell tube station.

 Pursuit

-The officers followed Menezes to a bus-stop for the number 2 bus on Tulse Hill where several plainclothes police officers boarded.
+The officers followed Menezes to a bus stop for the number 2 bus on Tulse Hill, where several plainclothes officers boarded.
 Menezes briefly got off the bus at Brixton station.
 Seeing a notice that the station was closed due to a security alert because of the previous day's attempted bombings, he made a telephone call and reboarded the bus towards Stockwell.